rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 This is a quick walkthrough to show you how to spin up a very small Kubernetes cluster on Google Cloud Platform (GCE) and then get access to the Kubernetes REST API.

-Before you get started, you need to sign-in to <a href="https://console.cloud.google.com" target="blank">Google Cloud Platform console</a> and create a new project.
-If you don’t already have a Google Account, you can <a href="https://accounts.google.com/SignUp" target="blank">create one</a>.
+Before you get started, you need to sign-in to [Google Cloud Platform console](https://console.cloud.google.com) and create a new project.
+If you don’t already have a Google Account, you can [create one](https://accounts.google.com/SignUp).

 First, you need to download GCE’s command line interface `gcloud`.
-The easiest way to install and initialize `gcloud` is via the <a href="https://cloud.google.com/sdk/docs/quickstarts" target="blank">Quickstarts</a>.
-You can stop after the Initialize SDK section and continue with the instructions in this post.
+The easiest way to install and initialize `gcloud` is via the [Quickstarts](https://cloud.google.com/sdk/docs/quickstarts).
+You can stop after the *Initialize the SDK* section and continue with the instructions in this post.

 Once you are done initializing `gcloud`, you can then use it to install Kubernetes command line interface `kubectl`: